slouffka/riot-redux-todo/README.md

 usual React application with Redux.
 It has reduced boilerplate and action map object instead of switch based reducer.

 This is not production-ready app.
-I wrote it while learning Riot and Redux.
+I wrote it while learning Riot and Redux with videos by
-It's made while following videos by
 [Andrew Van Slaars](https://www.youtube.com/channel/UC1EPLJ19SMAUpu0LOt8a4IA)
 which you can find at:
 [RiotJS and Redux](https://www.youtube.com/watch?v=Y6vpKAGT2-8)